-New: Reminder of Mitigation Strategies
+Reminder: Mitigation Strategies

 It is important to continue using multiple mitigation strategies to prevent the spread of COVID-19 in child care:

 Face masks for individuals two (2) years and older.
 RIDOH and DHS support the CDC's recommendation of universal masking indoors in child care.